Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/README.md

 ![Configuring the Campaign Classic extension](../../.gitbook/assets/acc-configure-extension.png)

 {% hint style="info" %}
-Trying to find your Campaign Classic registration or tracking endpoint URLs?
-You can retrieve this information in the Campaign Classic interface in the **Tools** &gt; **Advanced** &gt; **Deployment wizard** menu.
+You can retrieve your Campaign Classic registration on tracking endpoint URLS in the Campaign Classic interface under the **Tools > Advanced > Deployment wizard** menu.
 The endpoint for push notifications is usually the same as the URL that is used for web forms and surveys.
 {% endhint %}

 #### Registration endpoints